isomerpages/nparks-gardening/_get-involved/Allotment Gardens.md

 <p>All applicants from the February 2024 Application  Exercise have been notified of their outcome via email.
 Please check your junk mail folder and contact us at <a href="_mailto:allotment_gardening@nparks.gov.sg">allotment_gardening@nparks.gov.sg</a> if you did not receive the email notification.</p>

 <h4>Implementing Allotment Gardens</h4>
 <p>Are you an organisation or grassroot leader who is keen to implement allotment gardens within your premise or housing estate?
-Check out the ‘<a href="https://go.gov.sg/guide-to-design-allotment-gardens">Guide to Designing and Implementing Allotment Gardens</a>’ to find out how you can do so under the <a href="https://go.gov.sg/community-in-bloom">Community in Bloom</a> programme with your landowner’s support now!
+Check out the ‘<a href="https://go.gov.sg/guide-to-design-allotment-gardens">Guide to Designing and Implementing Allotment Gardens</a>’ to find out how you can do so under the <a href="https://go.gov.sg/community-in-bloom">Community in Bloom</a> programme with your landowner’s support now!</p>

-</p><h4>Frequently Asked Questions (FAQs)</h4>
+<p></p><h4>Frequently Asked Questions (FAQs)</h4>
 <p>Have a question about the Allotment Gardening Scheme?
 Check out the FAQs below!</p>
 <ul class="jekyllcodex_accordion">
 	<li><input type="checkbox" id="accordion1">